 Empowering for all ages

-After testing so many apps, and seeing many inspiring examples of how they are being used in education and the creative arts, I feel optimistic about the potential of mobile apps for enabling learning and creativity.
+After testing hundreds of apps, and seeing many inspiring examples of how they are being used in education and the creative arts, I feel optimistic about the potential of mobile apps for enabling learning and creativity.

-For over a decade I worked as a librarian at MIT, first as a web manager/usability specialist and later as head of the user experience department.
-In that role, I studied and observed what works well and what doesn’t work for learning experiences in many formats.
+For over a decade I worked as a librarian at MIT, first as a web manager and later as head of the user experience department.
+In that role, I studied what works well and what doesn’t work for learning experiences in many formats.

 I created this course because I see this area as a huge opportunity for librarians and educators to serve as leaders, and also because I enjoy inspiring others to create their own innovative programs and services using the best mobile apps.